 People of Idleb feel insecure walking after dark and reported serious security problems.
-Respondents also reported armed clashes, kidnapping and recent killings in the area.
-In addition to this, there are significant travel restrictions for the people living in Idleb.
+Respondents also reported clashes, kidnapping armed and recent killings in the area.
+In addition to significant this. there are travel restrictions for the people living in Idleb.
 In Raqqa, security appears better, but there is still need for improvement.
+Level of Safety and security index further decreased for Idlib in August 2019.